jacksund/simmate/docs/getting_started/installation/explore_simmate_cli.md

 workflows        A group of commands for running workflows or viewing their settings
 ```

-As you can see, there are numerous other commands like `simmate database` and `simmate workflows` that we will delve into in subsequent tutorials.
+As you can see, there are numerous other commands like `simmate database` and `simmate workflows` that we will delve into in later tutorials.